bzgrey/CourseConnect-backend/design/FunctionalDesign/ProblemFraming.md

 ## Problem

 We are constantly facing challenges of optimizing and coordinating schedules with others.
-We want to take the same schedules as friends, but asking every single friend and then physically comparing can be hard to coordinate.
+We want to take the same schedules as friends, but asking every single friend and then physically comparing and "aligning" schedules can be hard to coordinate.

 ---